microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 ![image](https://github.com/microsoft/Powercat-Copilotstudio-Accelerator/assets/37898885/2538026b-9c8e-4b2c-95f0-073239fd51af)

+## Copilot KPIs
+Coming soon: agreggate and retain key performance indicators from your custom copilots without having to parse complex conversation transcripts.

+## Advanced Designer
+Coming soon: design Power Fx adaptive cards for use in your custom copillots.

 # About this GitHub repo

-The Copilot Studio Accelerator GitHub Repo contains the source, releases, issues and backlog items of all components that are part of the Copilot Studio Accelerator.
+The Power CAT Copilot Studio Kitr GitHub Repo contains the source, releases, issues and backlog items of all components that are part of the Power CAT Copilot Studio Kit.

 # Setup instructions and documentation